PEACE: Prompt Engineering Automation for CLIPSeg Enhancement for Safe-Landing Zone Segmentation: Related Work

-\paragraph*{Safe Self-landing for UAVs} Many previous systems dealt with automatic UAV landing, but they would limit the maximum altitude~ \cite{Mittal2018VisionbasedAL,chatzikalymnios2022,7138988,rabah2018,6884813} (e.g. the OAK-D~Lite~\cite{OAKDLite2023} has a small baseline, 75mm, limiting its functional maximum depth range to less than 19m), use more expensive and heavier sensors~\cite{cesetti2010,rabah2018,6836176} (e.g. 3D LiDAR), or scan and create a map of the environment using Simultaneous Localization and Mapping (SLAM)~\cite{Mittal2018VisionbasedAL,chatzikalymnios2022,9981152} before deciding where to land.
-As the system in an emergency landing scenario may not be able to receive or send data, external positioning like a Global Navigation Satellite System (GNSS) may not be available.
-On the other hand, it is expected the UAV can be controlled by an extra onboard system through velocity commands and it is capable of rudimentary 3D position hold (e.g. barometer, range finder, optical flow, or equivalent sensor) to avoid major drifting.
-Consequently, our method does not use odometry or a map of the environment.
-An inherent advantage of the proposed methodology lies in its adaptability across diverse scenarios, without needing extensive data collection or recalibration.
+Many previous systems dealt with automatic UAV landing, but they would limit the maximum altitude~\cite{chatzikalymnios2022,7138988,Mittal2018VisionbasedAL,6884813,rabah2018} (due to the small baseline, of 3D cameras, limiting their functional maximum depth range), use more expensive and heavier sensors~\cite{cesetti2010,6836176,rabah2018} (e.g. 3D LiDARs), or scan and create a map of the environment using Simultaneous Localization and Mapping (SLAM)~\cite{9981152,chatzikalymnios2022,Mittal2018VisionbasedAL} before deciding where to land.
+Our method relies on a map of the environment or odometry estimation and depends only on the images captured by the camera.
+In addition, an inherent advantage of the proposed methodology lies in its adaptability to diverse scenarios by not targeting a specific safe-landing zone such as flat surface, road or grass.
+Requiring minimal parameter adjustments, our approach can cater to varying environments and operational conditions without necessitating extensive data collection or recalibration.